JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_migration.md

 The `intellij.plugins` property is no longer available.

+> Bundled plugins are now separated from plugins available in JetBrains Marketplace.
+>
+{style="note"}

 Define dependencies on plugins or bundled plugins in `dependencies {}` block instead:

 ```kotlin